Things to see and do - Bury Saint Edmunds

 The Abbey Hotel is comprised of a Tudor house built around 1530 and a medieval merchant’s house built around 1350.
 Free on-site parking is available and Bury St Edmunds town centre is just over a mile away.
 Free Wi-Fi is provided in each room at The..

 Restaurants Bury Saint Edmunds

-3 Angel Hill GB - Bury Saint Edmunds IP33 1LT
+3 Angel Hill GB - IP33 1LT Bury St Edmunds

-Light and airy two-roomed bistro in attractive 15C coaching inn, where Dickens once stayed.
-Impressive modern chandelier; owner's collection of contemporary art.
-Tasty, modern European brasserie-style dishes use much local produce.
+An airy two-roomed bistro in an attractive 15C coaching inn where Dickens once stayed.
+Impressive modern chandelier and display of the owner's contemporary art.
+Tasty, modern, British brasserie-style dishes use local produce.